 "Jubilee" was the War Department Service Division (SSD) and Armed Forces Radio Service (AFRS) program cataloged as series H-11 by SSD to October 1943 and AFRS thereafter.
-This was an historic series and the recordings of "Jubilee" preserved in the Glenn Miller Collections (GMC) are an important national treasure.
+This was an historic series and an important national treasure.
 "Jubilee" was conceived and programmed to present African American artists and their music to the armed forces personnel of the United States and allied nations around the world.
 During the history of the program, eventually other artists were invited to participate, but "Jubilee" is remembered as a showcase for African American talent.
 In additional to big bands, small jazz groups and singers, many talented dramatic and comedic performers appeared on "Jubilee."
-Their performances are regularly featured by the GMC on our weekly "Star Spangled Radio Hour" program, broadcast and streamed online worldwide.
+Their performances are regularly featured on our weekly "Star Spangled Radio Hour" programs, broadcast and streamed online worldwide.

 In 1985, Rainer E. Lotz of Bonn, Germany published the First Edition of "Jubilee" program catalog.
 In 2005, Carl A. Hällström and Bo F. Sherman published an on-line Second Edition Jubilee program catalog and added many additional programs and details.
-The GMC has hosted, produced and expanded the Third Edition of the definitive "Jubilee" program catalog since the the late Carl A. Hällström entrusted the primary materials to the GMC in 2013.
+Dennis M. Spragg has hosted, produced and expanded the Third Edition of the definitive "Jubilee" program catalog since the the late Carl A. Hällström entrusted the primary materials in 2013.

-The GMC history of "Jubilee" is arranged by Program Sequence, #1-433, in files linked to the GMC Jubilee web page.
+The history of "Jubilee" is arranged by Program Sequence, #1-433, in files linked to the Spragg Jubilee web page.
 Following is the history of "Jubilee" and an overview of the catalog.
 Updates are made to the resource and dates of publication are included as a reference.